 How are SOMA holdings of agency MBS reported?

 Agency MBS transactions are reported after settlement occurs on the H.4.1. statistical release titled "Factors Affecting Reserve Balances of Depository Institutions and Condition Statement of Federal Reserve Banks."
 This report also includes information on total outstanding commitments to buy and sell MBS in Table 3 entitled "Supplemental Information on Mortgage-Backed Securities."
 Trade settlements may occur well after trade execution due to agency MBS settlement conventions.
 The New York Fed also publishes on a weekly basis detailed data on all settled SOMA agency MBS holdings.
 Any change in the composition of these reported holdings over time is a function of principal payments, outright purchases and sales, CUSIP aggregation, dollar roll, and coupon swap activity.

-When do SOMA holdings of agency MBS decline as a result of the FOMC’s balance sheet normalization program?
+When do SOMA holdings of agency MBS decline as a result of the FOMC’s balance sheet normalization plans?

 SOMA agency holdings are reported on a weekly basis in the H.4.1 statistical release.
 Over any period, changes in the H.4.1 line item “Mortgage-backed securities” reflect the net effect of the receipt of principal payments from holdings of agency MBS, settlement of any agency MBS purchased through reinvestments, and the settlement of purchases or sales of agency MBS associated with small value operational readiness exercises.
-Given the mismatch in timing between principal receipts and reinvestment settlements, agency MBS holdings fluctuate from week to week and do not reflect net declines during the calendar month in which the cap is applied.
+Given the mismatch in timing between principal receipts and transaction settlements, agency MBS holdings can fluctuate from week to week.

 Will the Desk release operation pricing results?